hyperledger/anoncreds-spec/spec/data_flow_revocation.md

 Once collected, the [[ref: holder]] processes the `issued` and `revoked` lists to determine the credential status (revoked or not) of every credential in the [[ref: RevReg]].
-As well, the [[ref: holder]] can at the point see if the credential for which the PoN-R is being generated has been revoked, and decide to continue with the process (producing an unverifiable "proof") or to stop the process, perhaps with a notification to the [[ref: verifier]].
+As well, the [[ref: holder]] can at the point see if the credential for which the NRP is being generated has been revoked, and decide to continue with the process (producing an unverifiable "proof") or to stop the process, perhaps with a notification to the [[ref: verifier]].

-###### Generating the Proof of Non-Revocation
+###### Generating the Non-Revocation Proof

-Given the data collected by the [[ref: holder]] to produce the PoN-R, the following calculations are performed.
+Given the data collected by the [[ref: holder]] to produce the NRP, the following calculations are performed.

 A `witness` is calculated in the same way as the accumulator (as described